kinsta-content/node-js-photo-sharing-app/Chapters/14 - Appendix 3/ReadMe.md

-# Appendix 3: Installing MariaDb on Windows
+# Appendix 3: Installing MariaDB on Windows

 To install MariaDB on a Windows computer, you can follow these steps: